Algorithms for FFT Beamforming Radio Interferometers: Applications

 A key point is that if we form a full set of $M$ optimal windowed beams, this is an \emph{invertable} operation on the redundancy stacked visibilities.
 That means that the set of optimal windowed beams also contain the same sky information as the redundancy stacked visibilities.

-As previously mentioned the uncertainties in any set of formed beams is in general correlated.
+As previously mentioned the uncertainties in any set of formed beams are, in general, correlated.
 This obscures somewhat how the sky information is distributed amongst the beams.
 For instance, if attempting to measure the flux of a point source not located at one of the FFT steering angles, it is not clear exactly how that information is distributed amongst the beams.
 Figure~\ref{f:wA} indicates that to form the beam that contains \emph{all} the information, one needs to take a slowly converging sum over all the FFT formed beams, even while it is clear from Figure~\ref{f:windowed_beams} that only a small number of those beams have significant sensitivity to the location of the source.
 To get a sense of how the information is distributed amongst the beams, we calculate the cumulative sensitivity of a set of beams to an unpolarized point source at angle $\theta_s$, which in the simple noise model is given by

 In Figure~\ref{f:cum_info}, we plot this as a function of the number of beams included in the sum.
 We see that while the optimal windowed beams have a more compact regridding kernels in Figure~\ref{f:wA}, the unwindowed pointed beams have more compact net information.
+That the unwindowed pointed beams have more net information than the windowed beams at fixed number is unsurprising, since the unwindowed beams have a narrower main lobe and are optimal with no shape constraints, in contrast to the ``optimal windowed beams.''